 The connection of the traces to the cart is usually a piece of long wood, connected to the cart by an eyebolt, which moves freely side to side as the dog moves side to side inside the shafts.
-This piece moves as the dog moves.

 Wagons with 4 wheels are used more for parades and basic yard work like hauling groceries or firewood.
 4 wheeled wagons are a bit more difficult to maneuver but they are heavier and sturdier than 2 wheeled carts.

 Wagons work best on even ground 2 wheeled carts are what is most often used in draft tests because they are lighter and easier to move on grass, gravel or dirt.
 Balancing a load is harder to do with a 2 wheel cart.

-Wheels.
 Wheels are very important on a cart.
 The smaller the wheel the harder it will be for the dog to maneuver it.

 Sites of interest on dog carting and draft work:

 DogWorks-A great place to get premade carts and wagons.